 Healthy slow cooker recipes keep us from grabbing fast food on hectic days.
 This Crockpot chicken recipe is a quick and easy weeknight staple.
 A few more family Crockpot favorite recipes are Crockpot Southern Style Barbecue, Crockpot Southwest Beef Roast, and this Simple Crockpot Italian Chicken.

 Side Dish Ideas For Crockpot BBQ Chicken

 I love to serve this barbecue chicken with baked sweet potatoes and southern vinegar slaw.
 You can also shred it and serve on whole wheat or brioche buns for an epic sandwich.
-A few more delicious side dish ideas for this recipe would be lightened-up southern macaroni and cheese, Roosevelt baked beans (they are SO good...definitely could be a meal in itself!), or roasted sweet potato fries.
+A few more delicious side dish ideas for this recipe would be lightened-up southern macaroni and cheese, Roosevelt baked beans (they are SO good...definitely could be a meal in itself!), or sweet potato fries.
 You also can never go wrong with avocado deviled eggs or Texas caviar!

 - Chicken breasts- boneless and skinless

 - Butter- extra virgin olive oil can be used here, too

 - Premade barbecue sauce- go with your favorite brand here.
 I like to change it up with different sauces and flavors